ignacioxyz/kanban-app/README.md

 ## Features
 <img width="1790" alt="Screenshot 2024-11-11 at 11 12 21 AM" src="https://github.com/user-attachments/assets/270802ff-2767-487c-89df-29e5f5b9298f">

+# Users Connected
+The app includes a component that shows the number of users currently connected to the room.
+If there are more than three users, an option will appear, allowing you to click and view the list of connected users by name.
+For fewer than three users, simply hover over an avatar to see a tooltip with the user's name.
 <img width="1790" alt="Screenshot 2024-11-11 at 11 09 39 AM" src="https://github.com/user-attachments/assets/d282476d-4a6f-49db-b4d5-8b08d79097aa">
 <img width="1790" alt="Screenshot 2024-11-11 at 11 09 43 AM" src="https://github.com/user-attachments/assets/f9bd49e8-12a0-45f0-ba01-8dfdc9e775c0">